jyutzler/Bridge-Systems/system.md

 All other bids by responder are natural and forcing to game.
 ### Self-Splinters
-After a 1/1 bid, a double jump-shift shows 17+ HCP and shortness in the bid suit.
-It is forcing to game.
+The following bids are self-splinters, showing a maximum (usually 17+ HCP), shortness, and game-forcing / slam interest:
+   * A double jump-shift after a 1/1 bid
+   * A jump shift after a raise
+   * A jump shift in a game-forcing auction (suit agreement on the last shown suit, but the hand can be less powerful)

-Responder is encouraged to bid a first round control if possible.
+Responder is expected to bid a first round control if possible.
 ## Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points balanced, 8 1/2+ tricks in a major, or 9 1/2+ tricks in a minor.